 - 50% of Instagram users have visited a website to make a purchase after seeing a product or service on the platform.

-Local search make up a significant portion of search queries, and for businesses that serve a certain population or region, or have brick and mortar establishments, leveraging local SEO is a must.
+Local search make up a significant portion of search queries, and for businesses that serve a certain population or region, or have brick and mortar establishments, understanding and leveraging local SEO is a key element of a successful strategy.

 - 46% of all Google searches are looking for local information